 2. Building up your savings is key during a pandemic

-During a pandemic, or other times of crisis, limiting your expenses and saving as much money as possible is key to maintaining your financial health.
-If you were financially impacted by COVID-19, living on a crisis budget ensures you can meet your current financial obligations and keep working towards your long terms goals.
+Limiting your expenses and saving as much money as possible is key to maintaining your financial health.
 However, the holidays come with distractions that hurt the likelihood of staying on budget.
-Even during the pandemic, you will still receive invitations to holiday parties, charity opportunities, and gift exchanges.
+Invitations to holiday parties, charity opportunities, and gift exchanges all present opportunities to spend more than you may have planned for this month.
 While gift exchanges and fundraisers clearly involve spending money, parties can also be costly if you bring a gift for the host, need gas to get there and possibly overnight accommodations.
 You might not be able to do everything you are invited to do and stay within budget.
 Make sure you choose the events and charities that are most important to you and let go of the guilt of saying “No” to everything else.
-There may be events you might not want to attend because of the financial costs or to protect yourself from COVID-19.
-If you are uncomfortable telling someone you can’t attend because of your budget, tell them it’s because of social distancing instead.
-This will likely be something your friends and family hear from other invited guests as well.

-If you remain socially distant this holiday season, you will naturally find yourself saving money.
-Besides avoiding the costs of attending parties, you will not be spending as much time browsing brick and mortar retail stores.
 When shopping online, people tend to spend significantly less than in-store since they are less likely to impulse buy.
 Staying home and shopping online can allow you to be very intentional in your gift spending and can leave money left over to put into savings.
 However, remember to leave a holiday gift for the folks that deliver your packages, such as a gift card to a coffee shop or a travel mug.
-They deserve it for surviving all the deliveries they’ve had to make during the pandemic.
+They deserve it for surviving all the deliveries they’ve had to make during the holiday season.

-In addition to shopping, following social distancing guidelines will limit your visits to restaurants.
-During the holidays, friends tend to gather for meals to celebrate, but this is less likely to occur during the pandemic.
+During the holidays, friends tend to gather for meals to celebrate, but this can put a strain on your budget.
 This year, consider dropping a card and homemade baked goods off at your friends’ houses to let them know you care.
-You could also purchase gift certificates to a local restaurant to give to friends you hope to dine out with when your budget allows and the pandemic subsides.
-Gift certificates will likely cost less than a night out and also supports local establishments that may be suffering due to the pandemic.
+You could also purchase gift certificates to a local restaurant to give to friends you hope to dine out with when your budget allows.
+Gift certificates will likely cost less than a night out and also supports local establishments.
 However, if you are eager to gather with friends but do not want to stress the budget, considering getting everyone together to volunteer at a local food bank, soup kitchen, or other organization in need of volunteers in your community.

 3. Gift giving can look different than last year